rkaysen63/PyBer_Analysis/README.md

   * *PyBer Summary* dataframe, shown in the image above, was created from five Series.
   * Total Rides by City Type
-    The total_rides by city series was created using the groupby() function on the pyber_data_df to sort the data by city "type" and count the number of rides, "ride_id", for each city type.
+    The total_rides by city series was created using the `groupby()` function on the pyber_data_df to sort the data by city "type" and count the number of rides, "ride_id", for each city type.
     `total_rides = pyber_data_df.groupby(["type"]).count()["ride_id"]`

   * Total Drivers by City Type
-    The total_drivers by city series was created using the groupby() function on the city_data_df to sort the data by city "type" and sum the number of drivers, "driver_count", for each city type.
+    The total_drivers by city series was created using the `groupby()` function on the city_data_df to sort the data by city "type" and sum the number of drivers, "driver_count", for each city type.
 It is important to note that the original city_data_df was used to sum the driver counts because the merged data_frame included in the driver_count on each row where a city was listed.
-Therefore, the sum of "driver_count" for each city type in pyber_data_df be incorrect because the driver_count by city would be repeated for however many times that city appeared in the data frame.
+Therefore, the sum of "driver_count" for each city type in pyber_data_df would be incorrect because the driver_count by city would be repeated for however many times that city appeared in the data frame.
     `total_drivers = city_data_df.groupby(["type"]).sum()["driver_count"]`

   * Total Fares by City Type
-    The total_fares by city series was created using the groupby() function on the pyber_data_df to sort the data by city "type" and sum the fares, "fare", for each city type.
+    The total_fares by city series was created using the `groupby()` function on the pyber_data_df to sort the data by city "type" and sum the fares, "fare", for each city type.
     `total_fares = pyber_data_df.groupby(["type"]).sum()["fare"]`

   * Average Fare per Ride per City Type